 #9.
 Explore Nazaré

-We all have a favourite place we like to return.
+We all have a favourite place we like to return to.
 And there is nothing wrong with that.
 One of our main reasons for the trip was visiting all the little towns scattered along the coast, including Nazaré village.

 To discover the real beauty of Nazaré, we stayed the night and hung around after sunset.
 As the hoarded of group tours dispersed and the light started to change, we were treated with yet another colourful burst of colours.